No FEAR Act

-It requires the CFPB to post a notice of rights and protections available under Federal antidiscrimination and whistleblower protection laws and to post certain No FEAR Act data.
-The CFPB also releases an annual No FEAR Act report.
+It requires the CFPB to post a notice of rights and protections available under Federal antidiscrimination and whistleblower protection laws and to post certain No FEAR Act data (this data was most recently updated on January 27, 2023).
+The CFPB also releases an annual No FEAR Act report .

 The data includes:

 - Summary of complaints filed in each fiscal year

 - Summary of complaints pending in each fiscal year

 - Summary of complaints dismissed

 - Final actions issued by the CFPB involving a finding of discrimination

 - Final actions issued without an Equal Employment Opportunity Commission (EEOC) hearing